cambricorp/category/README.md

 // Find category by name or create if not exists Category::findByNameOrCreate('My Brand New Category');

+// Find many categories by name or create if not exists Category::findManyByNameOrCreate(['My Brand New Category 2', 'My Brand New Category 3']);
 ```

 > **Notes:** since **Rinvex Category** extends and utilizes other awesome packages, checkout the following documentations for further details: